 You and your family probably have a plethora of questions and concerns about what happens next and what your legal options are.
 You may also be wondering about how to bring a traumatic or acute lung injury legal cause of action and/or how to file a long-term work exposure lung injury workers’ compensation claim.
-Contact us anytime at (951) 977-7787 as it is important for you to get at least some legal guidance before proceeding with your punctured lung injury accident case, asbestos case, hard metal dust inhalation lung injury case or any other lung injury case.
-We will discuss your claim during the free consultation:
+Call us anytime at (951) 977-7787 as it is important for you to get some legal guidance before proceeding with your punctured lung case, asbestos case, hard metal dust inhalation case, or any other lung injury case.
+We will discuss your injury claim during the free consultation, including:

 TRALI (Transfusions Related Acute Lung Injury) is a serious potential complication of blood transfusions.
 Other possible causes for lung injuries even include talcum baby powder as it was found to be causing lung disease or cancer in babies or adults if they inhaled a significant amount over time.
 That form of lung disease is called talcosis.
 Additionally, beauty mineral powders have been found to cause lung disease with long-term use.
 Unfortunately, in our world full of chemicals and toxins produced in mass by large corporations, doctors are discovering more situations where lung injuries are common.
 We have included a few serious examples of this in the workers’ compensation section below as it is the factory and manufacturing employees that can get it worst since they are constantly around concentrated levels.

-One disturbing side effect of technology is what happens to the electronics and trace metals after we throw it away or recycle it.
-It has been found that those who do the work of melting the metals and breaking TVs, computers, circuit board, and other electronic devices down to their components are inhaling toxic levels of workplace dust and hard metal dust.
+One disturbing side effect of technology is what happens to the electronics and trace metals after we throw them away or recycle them.
+It has been found that those who do the work of melting the metals and breaking TVs, computers, circuit boards, and other electronic devices down to their components are inhaling toxic levels of workplace dust and hard metal dust.
 In some studied cities where this is done, the air quality is poor throughout the city and hard metal dust can be found in air and dust samples from around town.